 There are several formulas for negotiating the terms of a buyout option that help maximize both your royalty revenues and selling price.

-A second formula uses a valuation of the IP at certain points in time, such as when the option is exercised.
-One example is an IP with heavy (and expensive) R&D, such as biotech or drugs.
-To fund the IP development, an IP development company (otherwise known as an SPV – Special Purpose Vehicle) is formed to raise capital from investors.
-The IP is transferred to the SPV with an option to buy it back after a certain period, and pay investors a royalty on the IP when it's commercialized in the market.
+A second formula uses a valuation of the IP at specific points in time, such as when the option is exercised.
+One example is an IP with massive (and expensive) R&D, such as biotech or drugs.
+For example, to fund IP development, an IP development company (otherwise known as an SPV – Special Purpose Vehicle) is formed to raise capital from investors.
+The IP is transferred to the SPV with an option to repurchase it after a certain period.
+In return, the SPV pays investors a guaranteed return on their money from royalties generated from the IP when it's commercialized in the market.

 A valuation is done at different stages to decide the option and IP buyback price.
-One at the investment stage to decide the base value, and a second valuation to decide the buyback price once the IP is market ready.
+For example, one valuation is done at the investment stage to determine the base value — a second valuation to determine the buyback price once the IP is market-ready.

 A third variation on the buyout option is an IP sales and leaseback agreement.
-This type of agreement is used to raise capital.
-The IP owner sells their IP, and gets an exclusive license agreement (so they can continue to use it) with an option to buy back their IP for a fixed price before the license ends.
+This type of contract is used to raise capital.
+The IP owner sells their IP and gets an exclusive license agreement (so they can continue to use it) with an option to buy back their IP for a fixed price before the license ends.

 If you're an inventor with several technologies, why not cash out on a few of them and put the money in the bank.
-One of the biggest advantages of negotiating a set buyout is that you know that you'll receive a lump sum payment for your IP at some point down the road.
-Plus you may even get paid royalties after the buyout.
+One of the most significant advantages of negotiating a set buyout is that you know that you'll receive a lump-sum payment for your IP at some point down the road.
+Plus, you may even get paid royalties after the buyout.